juancarlospaco/nim-osutil/README.md

-# nim-os-utils
+# nim-os-util

-Set the current Process name in Nim, shows up on system monitor with custom name.
+- Set the current Process name in Nim, shows up on system monitor with custom name.
-Turn Display Off using Nim, 1 proc, turns off monitor, designed for long running tasks on mobile devices to save battery.
+- Turn Display Off using Nim, 1 proc, turns off monitor, designed for long running tasks on mobile devices to save battery.

 ![screenshot](temp.png)